lxsmnsyc/the-game/docs/stats.md

 ### Strength

 - Each point increases `Physical Damage` by 2
-- Each point increases `Armor` by 1
+- Each point increases `Physical Defense` by 1

 ### Vitality